bigwiv/Biopython-cn/chr12.rst

  **npops**
     Number of populations existing in nature.
-This is really a °∞guestimate°±.
+This is really a ‚Äúguestimate‚Äù.
 Has to be lower than 100.
 **nsamples**
     Number of populations sampled, has to be lower than npops.
 **fst**